 One of the most controversial cabinet members in the second term of the administration of President Muhammadu Buhari was Sabo Nanono, a former banker who was the Minister of the Federal Ministry of Agriculture and Rural Development until his sack on September 1, 2021

 Unlike his predecessor who was always in the news by ditching out statistics and how Nigeria was making progress in the Agriculture Ministry, one of the backbones of Nigeria’s economy, the Kano-born farmer and a politician was none of but he was known for making inflammable statements.

-The lat straw that broke the camel’s back was when he controversially dipped his hands into the ministry’s allocation and to build mosque for herders.
+The last straw that broke the camel’s back was when he controversially dipped his hands into the ministry’s allocation and to build a mosque for herders.

 Who Sabo Nanono?

 - Party: All Progressive Congress (APC)

 - Marital status: Married with many children